Students are expected to uphold the nursing department standards as embodied in the most current versions of the:

 Human Anatomy and Physiology II (BIOL 326)

 Integrated study of cells, tissues, organs, and systems of the human body, with emphasis placed on structure-function relationships.
 Major concepts stressed are how function at the cellular level governs events observable at the tissue, organ, or systemic tier, and physiological mechanism necessary for homeostasis.
 Topics covered include the cardiovascular system, respiratory system, digestive system, urinary system, reproductive system and water, electrolyte and acid-base balance.
 Laboratory component involves dissection exercises, study of human models, inquiry-based investigations of cardiovascular, respiratory, and urinary system physiology, and a group independent research project.
 Prerequisite: 325 or instructor's consent.
 Spring.

 This course is an introduction to core concepts of nursing, which includes professional standards and values, caring, levels of prevention focusing on health and wellness, teaching/learning and motivation for behavior change.
 The development and beginning application of therapeutic interpersonal communication skills will be addressed.

 NRSG 341 Core Concepts II: Secondary Prevention

 This course focuses on the concepts related to secondary prevention (early identification and intervention) in the care of acutely ill individuals.
-The primary concepts addressed are: clinical reasoning, crisis communication and health care systems in the context of acute mental and physical illness and injury across the lifespan.
+The primary concepts addressed are: clinical reasoning and crisis communication in the context of acute mental and physical illness and injury across the lifespan.
 Application of these concepts will occur in Clinical Nursing II.